Frequently Asked Questions

 How do I file a complaint?

-Any questions, concerns, or complaints can be brought to the attention of the ADA Coordinator at ADA-Coordinator@ecu.edu (252) 737-1018 or The Office of Equity and Diversity https://oed.ecu.edu/concerns-complaints/ (252) 328-6804
+Any questions, concerns, or complaints can be brought to the attention of the ADA Coordinator at ADA-Coordinator@ecu.edu or (252) 737-1018 or the Equal Opportunity and Title IX office in the Department for People Operations, Success, and Opportunity at oed@ecu.edu or (252) 328-6804.